rschristopher/ischristtrue.com/src/truth.md

 Well, turns out there's only a few of possible answers.
-Either God exists, or He doesn't.
+Either God exists, or does not.
-And if He does exist,
+And if God does exist, then
- He is either knowable, or not.
+ God (the Spirit of Truth) is either knowable to us, or not.

 This somewhat crude classification can handily separate the multitude